Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 Effects: This is used as a link to any basic unarmed attack.
 When you hit, make an opposed Espionage roll: If you succeed, the seal is placed without the target knowing.

-The seal is inactive by default, but as a Speed 5, Chakra 5 + X action, you can create a temporary form of paralysis which turns their own Chakra against them, preventing them from taking any non-Interrupt actions.
-They declare their intended action along with its Accuracy and Speed, but roll a Chakra X*2.
-If they fail, they are not fatigued and do not roll the Chakra or Stamina rolls associated with their action.
-Their IC is not advanced by the action's Speed, but they suffer a Stun 5.
+The seal is inactive by default, but as a Speed 4, Chakra 10 + X interrupt in response to any non-interrupt action they take, you can create a temporary form of paralysis which turns their own Chakra against them, preventing the action they were going to perform, and forcing them to make a Chakra (X * 2) roll.
+If they fail, they are not fatigued, and they do not roll the Chakra or Stamina rolls associated with their action, as they are prevented from performing it.
+Their IC is not advanced by the action's Speed, and instead they suffer a Stun 5.
 X has a maximum value of your Chakra Control Ranks.

 Every time that a victim has previously had to roll against this seal's effects, they gain a +3 to their Chakra Exhaustion roll to overcome its effects.
 After they've succeeded on one such roll, the seal is forced into remission, and will not affect them temporarily; it cannot be reapplied or reactivated for the rest of that fight.
 Once the seal is subdued, it is, as far as the victim can tell, gone entirely, its effects having been broken.
-However, after 24 hours have passed the seal can be reactivated by its user, per the normal rules.
+However, after 24 hours have passed the seal can be reactivated by its user, per the normal rules, with the cumulative bonus to resist it reset.
 A Fuuinjutsu expert will be able to, if they know someone has had this seal applied to them, find and remove it using the A-rank Five Elements Unseal technique.

 #### --( Ketsumei no Tsurugi - Sword of Blood Oath )--
 This seal creates what is essentially a modified version of the blood pacts many shinobi form with summoned creatures.
 Rather than a powerful and intelligent animal, however, this 'contract' is made with a favored weapon.